Importance of youth participation in developing youth solutions |

 Efforts to develop and strengthen youth programs can be significantly more effective if they are centered around the choices and motivations of young people and include young people in creating solutions that impact them.
 For example we have learned that young people are not very comfortable talking about sexual and reproductive health with adults (parents and/or field workers).
 Hence including young people to peer educate and lead programs not only hands over power but also enhances the comfort of youth participants that are part of the program. |

-We are using a new transformative approach to identify and strengthen one component that has the potential to enhance the whole solution.
-We call it the Catalytic Component Approach3 core principles of this approach
+We have use a new transformative approach to identify and strengthen one component that has the potential to enhance the whole solution.
+We call it the Component Approach5 core principles of this approach

 |

-We are demonstrating this methodology with the RKSK scheme in Jharkhand.We are developing innovations in the Adolescent Health and Wellness Day (AHWD) component of the National Health Program (RKSK) in partnership with National Health Mission, Jharkhand & a set of NGOs and young people.
+We demonstrated this methodology with the RKSK scheme in Jharkhand.We developed innovations in the Adolescent Health and Wellness Day (AHWD) component of the National Health Program (RKSK) in partnership with National Health Mission, Jharkhand & a set of NGOs and young people.

 |